TheSoftwareHouse/state-of-frontend/state-of-frontend-2024/09-deployment-and-infrastructure.md

 - Netlify
 - Shared hosting
 - Vercel
-- I don't know
+- I don't know / Not my responsibility
+- Other

-## 7.2.
+## 9.2.
 Have you used continuous integration?

 Format: Single answer